Quasiperiodic solutions of the generalized SQG equation: Linearized system at an invariant torus

-\paragraph{Linearized system at an invariant torus} Before we close this section, we digress briefly to study the linearized Hamiltonian system at $i_0$, assuming that $i_0$ is a solution, that is $\mathcal{F}_\omega(i_0(\varphi))=0$.
-If $i_0$ is an invariant torus, that is, $\mathcal{F}_\omega(i_0)=0$, then the linearized Hamiltonian system at $i_0(\omega t)$ can be conjugated to the linear system with the vector field $d_i X_K(\bar{i})$.
+Before we close this chapter, we digress briefly to study the linearized Hamiltonian system at $i_0$, assuming that $i_0$ is a solution, that is $\mathcal{F}_\omega(i_0(\varphi))=0$.
+If $i_0$ is an invariant torus , that is, $\mathcal{F}_\omega(i_0)=0$, then the linearized Hamiltonian system at $i_0(\omega t)$ can be conjugated to the linear system with the vector field $d_i X_K(\bar{i})$.
 To see this more precisely, we see from \eqref{rooosdjiwojsdsx1line} that Therefore, differentiating it in the direction $\ihat$ at the trivial embedding $\bar{i}$, we have

 Furthermore, if $i_0$ is invariant, then using $i_\delta\overset{\eqref{y_estimate}}=i_0$ and $G_\delta(\bar{i})=i_\delta$, which follows from \eqref{def_G_delta}, we see that

 Also, differentiating $G_\delta(\bar{i}(\varphi))=i_0(\varphi)$ in $\varphi$, we see that